GebTandon/ApiStrainer/ReadMe.md

     - Allow different servers to expose diff ports.
     - Allow clients to connect at those diff ports.
 - Attribute for remote server too.
-- What is there is no DI
+- What if there is no DI
 - What if client wants to use different DI container.

 ## How to Use ##